helidon-io/helidon/messaging/README.md

 ### 7. Map transport messages and enforce limits

-- Convert each incoming transport record to an immutable `Message<T>` and copy portable headers into the single-valued `Map<String, String>` contract.
+- Convert each incoming transport record to an immutable `Message<T>` and copy portable headers into globally ordered `MessageHeader` entries.
+Preserve duplicate names, exact spelling, typed values, and immutable binary snapshots when the transport exposes them.
 - Reject or translate a null transport payload before creating its message envelope; the core `Message` contract does not permit null payloads.
-- Use a connector-specific immutable `Message<T>` subtype when applications need native keys, offsets, destinations, or other metadata.
-Document which locally emitted messages are accepted by handlers requiring that subtype.
+- Use a connector-specific immutable `Message<T>` subtype when applications need native keys, offsets, destinations, protocol-defined properties, or other metadata. `HeaderValue.NativeValue` is an opaque encoded escape hatch for a non-portable application header, not a replacement for connector metadata.
+Document which locally emitted messages are accepted by handlers requiring the subtype.
 - Outgoing mapping must accept ordinary core `Message` instances; treat a connector-specific subtype as an optional richer view rather than a required input.
 - Bound every incoming batch by `context.maxDeliveryMessages()` before acquisition.
 This stable limit includes the